JetBrains/kotlin-web-site/docs/topics/kapt.md

 kapt.use.worker.api=true
 ```

-### Caching annotation processors' classloaders (since 1.5.20)
+### Caching for annotation processors' classloaders (since 1.5.20)

-> Caching annotation processors' classloaders in kapt is [Experimental](components-stability.md).
+> Caching for annotation processors' classloaders in kapt is [Experimental](components-stability.md).
 > It may be dropped or changed at any time.
 Use it only for evaluation purposes.
 > We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-28901).
 >
 {type="warning"}

-Experimental feature of caching annotation processors' classloaders in kapt can increase the speed of kapt for many
+This experimental feature makes it possible to cache the classloaders of annotation processors in kapt and so
-consecutive Gradle runs.
+increases the speed of kapt for many consecutive Gradle runs.

 To enable this feature, use the following properties in your `gradle.properties` file: